minvws/nl-kat-coordination/docs/source/installation-and-deployment/events-and-logging.rst

 092222     KATUser            login_event            A user logged out.
 E     092222
 093333     TOTPDevice         login_event            A user MFA failed.
 E     093333
 094444     KATUser            login_event            A user login failed.
 E     094444
 700001     RawData            file_action            A raw file is downloaded.
-E     No 800001     OOI                ooi_change             An OOI is created.
+E     700001 800001     OOI                ooi_change             An OOI is created.
 C     No 800002     OOI                ooi_change             An OOI is edited.
 U     No 800003     OOI                ooi_change             An OOI is deleted.
 D     No